 It would also be useful to know where your guests will be located during your wedding first dance so we can prearrange the direction of your dance.

-If possible please refrain from using perfumes as the studio is a public place and people who use it may have allergies.
+If possible please refrain from using perfumes as the dance studio is a public place and people may have allergies.
 Thank you!